jamesward/jaxrsbars/README.md

     });

 The `loadbars` function makes an `ajax` request (using jQuery) to `/bars` and then updates the web page with the list.
 The `addbar` function makes an `ajax` request to `/bar`, passing it the JSON string for a `Bar` object containing the `name` specified in an input field.
 The anonymous function `function() {` gets called when the page ready.
-This function adds the unordered list to the page that will contain the "bars", calls the `loadbars` function, adds the form elements to create new bars, and adds event handlers for clicking on the "GO!" button / pressing the `Enter` key in the input field.
+This function adds the unordered list that will contain the "bars" to the page, calls the `loadbars` function, adds the form elements to create new bars, and adds event handlers for clicking on the "GO!" button / pressing the `Enter` key in the input field.
 Both of those event handlers call the `addbar` function.

 This final thing this application needs is a simple HTML page that will bootstrap the application in the browser by loading the jQuery library and the `index.js` JavaScript.
 This could potentially also be a static file.
-However, shortly we will load the client-side of the app (`index.js` and `jquery-1.7.min.js` from a Content Delivery Network (CDN) which will require our bootstrap file to change based on the environment it's running in (thus the reason for the `contentUrl` property in the `BarServer` class).
-To handle this there is a `GET` request handler in `BarResource` that handles requests to the `/` URL and produces `text/html` content:
+However, shortly we will load the client-side of the app (`index.js` and `jquery-1.7.min.js`) from a Content Delivery Network (CDN) which will require our bootstrapping HTML file to change based on the environment it's running in (thus the reason for the `contentUrl` property in the `BarServer` class).
+This file could be served using a server-side templating library but for this example we will keep things simple and just add a `GET` request handler in `BarResource` that handles requests to the `/` URL and produces `text/html` content:

     @GET
     @Produces(MediaType.TEXT_HTML)